Blackbeard: Blackbeard

 On 5 December 1717 Teach stopped the merchant sloop Margaret off the coast of Crab Island, near Anguilla.
 Her captain, Henry Bostock, and crew, remained Teach's prisoners for about eight hours, and were forced to watch as their sloop was ransacked.
 Bostock, who had been held aboard Queen Anne's Revenge, was returned unharmed to Margaret and was allowed to leave with his crew.
 He returned to his base of operations on Saint Christopher Island and reported the matter to Governor Walter Hamilton, who requested that he sign an affidavit about the encounter.
 Bostock's deposition details Teach's command of two vessels: a sloop and a large French guineaman, Dutch-built, with 36 cannons and a crew of 300 men.
 The captain believed that the larger ship carried valuable gold dust, silver plate, and "a very fine cup" supposedly taken from the commander of Great Allen.
 Teach's crew had apparently informed Bostock that they had destroyed several other vessels, and that they intended to sail to Hispaniola and lie in wait for an expected Spanish armada, supposedly laden with money to pay the garrisons.
 Bostock also claimed that Teach had questioned him about the movements of local ships, but also that he had seemed unsurprised when Bostock told him of an expected royal pardon from London for all pirates.

 Bostock's deposition describes Teach as a "tall spare man with a very black beard which he wore very long".
-It is the first recorded account of Teach's appearance and is the source of his cognomen, Blackbeard.
+It is the first recorded account of Teach's appearance and is the source of his nickname Blackbeard.
 Later descriptions mention that his thick black beard was braided into pigtails, sometimes tied in with small coloured ribbons.
 Johnson (1724) described him as "such a figure that imagination cannot form an idea of a fury from hell to look more frightful."
-Whether Johnson's description was entirely truthful or embellished is unclear, but it seems likely that Teach understood the value of appearances; better to strike fear into the heart of one's enemies, than rely on bluster alone.
+Whether Johnson's description was entirely truthful or embellished is unclear, but it seems likely that Teach understood the value of appearances; better to strike fear into the heart of one's enemies than rely on bluster alone.
 Teach was tall, with broad shoulders.
 He wore knee-length boots and dark clothing, topped with a wide hat and sometimes a long coat of brightly coloured silk or velvet.
 Johnson also described Teach in times of battle as wearing "a sling over his shoulders, with three brace of pistols, hanging in holsters like bandoliers; and stuck lighted slow matches under his hat", the latter apparently to emphasise the fearsome appearance he wished to present to his enemies.
 Despite his ferocious reputation, there are no verified accounts of his ever having murdered or harmed those he held captive.
 Teach may have used other aliases; on 30 November, the Monserrat Merchant encountered two ships and a sloop, commanded by a Captain Kentish and Captain Edwards (the latter a known alias of Stede Bonnet).